-Aspirin is a common pain reliever that can be used for pain relief in humans and animals alike.
-In fact, aspirin has been shown to help reduce inflammation and swelling in the body—which is great news for goats with injuries or joint problems.
+Aspirin is a common pain reliever that can be used for pain relief in goats and other livestock.
+In fact, aspirin for goats has been shown to help reduce inflammation and swelling; this helps relieve goats with injuries or joint problems.

-Just like with humans, it’s important that you talk to your vet before giving aspirin to your goat (or any other animal).
-You don’t want to give them too much or too little of it—it could harm their health if you do either one.
+Aspirin for goats is available in different forms, including a chewable tablet or liquid solution, it’s important that you talk to the vet before giving aspirin to your goat (or any other animal).
+You don’t want to give the goats too much or too little aspirin, it could harm their health if you do either one.

 What is Aspirin?

 Aspirin is a non-steroidal anti-inflammatory drug (NSAID).
-It helps to reduce inflammation and pain in the body.
-NSAIDs are commonly used in humans and other animals to relieve pain and reduce inflammation.
-The mechanism of action of these medications is not completely understood, but they appear to inhibit the synthesis of prostaglandins and thromboxanes by inhibiting cyclooxygenase enzymes.
+It helps to reduce inflammation and pain.
+NSAIDs are commonly used in humans and other animals like goats to relieve pain and reduce inflammation.

 Common Causes of Pain In Goats